LiskHQ/lisk-desktop/docs/DEVELOPMENT_GUIDE.md

 This project and everyone participating in it is governed by the [Lisk Code of Conduct](https://github.com/LiskHQ/lisk/blob/development/docs/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [info@lisk.io](mailto:info@lisk.io).
+Please report the unacceptable behavior to [info@lisk.io](mailto:info@lisk.io).

 ## Project License